 Marijn Sax is a PhD candidate at the Institute for Information Law (IViR).
 He has a background in Political Science (BA) and Philosophy (BA, MA) and is mainly interested in questions concerning ethics, privacy and technology.
 Marijn’s research focuses on health apps, and more specifically on the ethical dimensions of this new phenomenon and how ethical considerations relate (or should relate) to (consumer) law..

-Joanna Strycharz is a Master student and future PhD candidate at the Amsterdam School of Communication Research (ASCoR).
+Joanna Strycharz is a PhD candidate at the Amsterdam School of Communication Research (ASCoR).
 In her research she focuses on personalised marketing communication.
 Through interviews, surveys and experiments Joanna looks into the balance of personalisation in commercial communication and the degree of customer acceptance.

 Bob van de Velde is a postdoc on data-science with a strong interest in complex multi-method approaches to social questions.
 His focus currently lies on modelling linguistic features in the political arena using state-of-the-art machine learning methods.
 He aims to explore content-alignment in personalized media in juxtaposition of mass media.
 His work aims to contrast observational information with self-reported (survey) methods, as well as the results of qualitative studies on the adoption of personalized methods by major players in the news and politics domains.
 In addition to his substantive interests, Bob is part of the management and development of the distributed back-end powering big data collection.
 His work there includes architecture-design, containerization and consulting on the implementation of a complex, noSQL and Hadoop oriented stack.